mward19/ImageAI/README.md

 # ImageAI Walkthru

+## TODO:
+1. FSL Groups (Braxton is an group manager so he can add as well as Gus)

 1. Setup an account on and download Zulip.
 We will use this to communicate within our group.
     * https://zulip.com
     * Ask any group member to send you an invitation to our Zulip organization